Metrics

 Getting Started with Metrics

-// Create a basic (counter) metric
+// Create a basic (increment) metric

 logger.info("flexlogs{metric: 'page-load'}");